bjoluc/cubase-mcu-midiremote/readme.md

 - The meters do not match the scale of the MixConsole meters and require rather high levels to show up.
 - Although there are exactly 8 push encoders, there is no encoder assignment for VST Quick controls.
-- Bringing up the parameters of the currently focused plugin requires navigating through the list of insert slots with a push encoder
+- Bringing up the parameters of the currently focused plugin requires navigating through the list of insert slots with a push encoder.
 - There is no single knob that can control any parameter under the mouse cursor, like in some of Steinberg's own controllers.

 ## About this Script